abe951/abe/individualworks/bignum-calculator-C++/README.md

-This program's intended purpose is to serve as a calculator that performs addition and multiplication on any two positive integers using data structures and algorithms.
-Specifically, my code implementation primarily uses stacks.
+This program's intended purpose is to serve as a calculator that performs addition and multiplication on any two positive integers using data structures and basic C++ tasks.
+Specifically, my code implementation primarily uses stacks to add and mutliply large numbers.